 Reflecting and Thinking

 The application of Romans 14 has often challenged the church.
 What is strong faith and what is weak faith?
 Who is the weaker brother and who is the stronger brother?
-Are the "disputable" matters mentioned in this chapter major doctrinal questions or mere incidentals?
-And how does one answer that question when one side says "doctrine" and the other says "optional"?
+Are the "disputable" matters mentioned in this chapter doctrinal questions or mere incidentals?
+And how does one answer that question when one side says "doctrine" and the other says "optional?"
 Our understanding of the text is helped by recognizing several truths.
 First, Paul does not use the Greek word that would be translated "opinion" even though he had access to that word.
 He uses a word that means thoughts or reasonings, often with an element of doubt.
 Second, considering the two examples, Paul is not talking about doctrinal matters.
 Third, Paul basically describes those who can and those who cannot do certain things, based on their own consciences.
 This may be a more helpful description than asking who is strong and who is weak.
-Two key words that appear repeatedly in the chapter.
-These are not translated consistently in every version.
-The words are "condemn" (judge)--the attitude of the weaker toward the stronger, and "look down on" or despise--the attitude of the stronger toward the weaker.
-In Rome, it appears that both sides were behaving badly.
+Two key words that appear repeatedly in the chapter are not translated consistently in every version.
+The words are "condemn" (judge) -- the attitude of the weaker (the one who cannot) toward the stronger, and "look down on" or despise -- the attitude of the stronger (the one who can) toward the weaker.
+In the church at Rome, it appears that both sides were behaving badly.
 The question is about faith.
 How does one live by faith?
-What do we do when your faith and my faith are different?
+What should we do when your faith and my faith arrive at different understandings?
 How do we live out God's righteousness by faith when we do not understand everything alike?
 These instructions from Paul suggest that it is not easy, but it is necessary if we are to be the people God has called us to be.

 What topics have you heard included in discussions of Romans 14?
-Which do you think belong, which do not belong?
+Which topics do you think belong, which do not belong?
 Why?
 Based on verse 22, "keep these things between you and God," what challenges does the church face in those actions that are by their very nature public and visible?